 How Can Nutrition Impact ADHD?
-A Holistic Guide To Food and ADHD
+A Holistic Guide

 Nutrition can negatively impact ADHD (Attention Deficit Hyperactivity Disorder) by contributing to poorly regulated blood sugar, deficiencies in key nutrients, and exacerbating food sensitivities and inflammation.
 (Remember from other posts about ADHD and ADHD treatment, that I don’t like the word "disorder" to describe ADHD).

 Nutrition and ADHD are closely related.
 It is important to understand the linkages between blood sugar, nutrient deficits, food sensitivities and ADHD.

 Nutritional counseling should be a part of any holistic treatment plan for ADHD.

 As a rule of thumb, medication-only treatment approaches for ADHD are less successful than comprehensive plans that address ADHD from a root-cause perspective.